juhokalle/rmfd4dfm/README.md

-and while the functions of this package `rmfd4dfm` code these restrictions without the need for the user to trouble herself with the implementation, one might still wonder what is the point of going through through the painstaking process of deriving and coding the restrictions in the first place, as there are alternatives in the literature?
+and while the functions of this package `rmfd4dfm` code these restrictions without the need for the user to trouble herself with the implementation, one might still wonder what is the point of going through the painstaking process of deriving and coding the restrictions in the first place, as there are alternatives in the literature?
 To make the point, let us introduce a popular alternative used in the literature and compare it with our approach.
 One way to deal with the identification and estimation of the DFM presented above is to stack the dynamic factors into a
 ![r=q(s+1)](https://latex.codecogs.com/png.latex?r%3Dq%28s%2B1%29 "r=q(s+1)")-dimensional
 vector